7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Lodging

 You can stay at pansiyons (pension, guest house) in many of the villages.
-These are typically simple homes/rooms including breakfast in the cost.
+These are typically simple homes/rooms, including breakfast at the cost.
 They rent out rooms in a home much like a guesthouse.
-Itโ€™s quaint but nice and they have clean showers and food.
-However there is not always a village to stop at within a dayโ€™s walk, and that is what makes the Lycian Way a bit of a challenge at times.
+Itโ€™s quaint but nice, and they have clean showers and food.
+However, there is not always a village to stop at within a dayโ€™s walk, and that is what makes the Lycian Way a bit of a challenge at times.
 This means you either have to camp or plan ahead and ensure you can get transportation to a village with a pansiyon where you can sleep at the end of your hiking day.

 Best Time of Year to Hike Lycian Way